isabellejaber/NetworkSecurity/README.md

 # NetworkSecurity
-I perform a basic analysis of the attack surface using the below questions.
-These questions serve as a starting point for assessing the attack surface.
-The goal is to gain a comprehensive understanding of the organization's digital landscape and identify potential areas of risk
+I performed a basic analysis of the attack surface of the company discussed in the case brief included here.
+These questions served as a starting point for assessing the attack surface.
+The goal was to gain a comprehensive understanding of the organization's digital landscape and identify potential areas of risk.

+Building on my attack surface analysis, I diagramed a target/upgraded/future-state network architecture for this company.